Ancient Rome - From Rise to Divide

 Roman Republic

 The expansion of the Roman Republic started in 338 BC when they occupied the central-western part of Italy after the Latin War.
 After the end of the 3 Seminite Wars in 290 BC, they captured the central part of the Italian Peninsular.
 In 272 BC, they became rulers of the southern part of the peninsular after their victory in the Pyrrhic War.
-Till 264 BC, the Romans also occupied the northern area of the Italian Peninsular.
+By 264 BC, the Romans also occupied the northern area of the Italian Peninsular.

 From 214 to 148 BC, the Roman Republic fought four wars against Macedon.
 The Romans won all these wars and conquered Macedon (Hellenistic Greece) at the end of these wars.
 The Romans fought against the north-African Berber kingdom of Numidia from 112-106 BC, known as the Jugurthine War.
 Victory in this war ended problems for Romans from Africa.